skipoleschris/wordle-utils/README.md

     -----   : No guesses
-    S----   : Letter 's' present in the word at the correct position --e--   : Letter 'e' present in the work but not at this position
+    S----   : Letter 's' present in the word at the correct position --e--   : Letter 'e' present in the word but not at this position

 The exclusions are a list of letters that have been tried and found to not be present in the word.
 Example: